-The Local Plan, as it is emerging - and gaining more weight in the planning decision making process - contains a range of policies in respect of heritage protection and enhancement (Policy ENV 5).
+The Local Plan, as now adopted, has full weight in the planning decision making process - and contains a range of policies in respect of heritage protection and enhancement (Policy ENV 5).
 Local listing of heritage assets is a key part of this policy.